World Languages

 AMERICAN SIGN LANGUAGE 4 - GRADE 12

-Prerequisite: Minimum C- in the 1st semester and 3rd quarter of ASL 3.
+Prerequisite: Minimum C in the 1st semester of ASL 3.
+Placement pending based on 2nd semester grades matching prior requirements.
 Teacher approval required.

 American Sign Language 4 continues reviewing, expanding, and perfecting expressive skill, structure, and vocabulary for the purpose of active communication.